renalreg/PyXB-X/README.md

 What is this fork for?:

-Essentially the exact same reasoning as Jon discusses below, but with the intention of having a PyPI-published copy available.
+Essentially the exact same reasoning as Jon discusses below, but with the intention of having a PyPI-published copy available, and an automated test pipeline.

 ## Installation